Introduction

 Recipe 7: Blackstone Hibachi Vegetables

-Heat your Blackstone to medium-high heat (approximately 375°F).
+Preheat your **Blackstone griddle** to **medium-high heat (≈375°F)**.

-Add butter to the griddle along with minced garlic and ginger.
-Sauté for 30 seconds until fragrant.
+Add a **pad of butter**, then sauté **minced garlic and ginger** for **about 30 seconds** until fragrant.

-Add the zucchini and mushrooms to the griddle.
-Toss everything together and cook for 4-5 minutes until vegetables are tender-crisp.
+Finally, add **zucchini and mushrooms**, tossing everything together for **4–5 minutes** until the vegetables are **tender-crisp** and lightly caramelized.

 Pro tip: Keep vegetables moving constantly for even cooking and to prevent burning.